Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Conclusion

 Single-pixel imaging is a promising and cost-effective imaging technique across the entire electromagnetic spectrum.
 Combined with recent advances in machine learning algorithms, single-pixel imaging promises to be a powerful method for low-cost, scan-free 3D recognition and classification, which holds promise for critical applications such as object detection and classification, surface mapping, and 3D situation recognition for autonomous vehicles.
-And the results obtained in this work give us hope for new and interesting opportunities that quantum machine learning may provide us in the future.
+The results obtained in this work give us hope for new and interesting opportunities that quantum machine learning may provide in the future.

 \bmhead{Acknowledgements} We would like to thank the entire team of the MSU.AI project for teaching us a lot and giving many important advices, especially Sergey Kolpinskiy.
-We also express my deep gratitude to the Laboratory of Experimental and Theoretical Quantum Optics, in particular Dmitry Agapov and Anatoly Chirkin, for productive discussions and valuable comments.
+We also express our deep gratitude to the Laboratory of Experimental and Theoretical Quantum Optics, in particular Dmitry Agapov and Anatoly Chirkin, for productive discussions and valuable comments.
+Furthermore, we would like to acknowledge Alexey Moiseevskiy for crucial recommendations.